 How much compensation will I receive for unfair dismissal?

-When contemplating bringing an unfair dismissal claim in the Employment Tribunal it can be helpful to understand potential value.
+Unfair dismissal can be a challenge at the best of times, when contemplating bringing an unfair dismissal claim in the Employment Tribunal, it can be helpful to have a good understanding of its potential value.

-If your claim is successful, the Employment Tribunal may order the following:-
+If your claim is successful, the Employment Tribunal may order compensation which consists of:

-- A basic award – to reflect the fact that you have been unfairly dismissed; and
+- A basic award – to reflect the fact that you have been unfairly dismissed.

-- A compensatory award – to compensate you for financial losses suffered as a result of being unfairly dismissed; or
+- A compensatory award – to compensate you for financial losses suffered as a result of being unfairly dismissed.

 - Reinstatement/ Re-engagement – this means that you would continue employment with the employer in the same role (reinstatement) or in a comparable role (re-engagement).